Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/05-Single-Page-Site.md

 The subject and context of this site should be purely informational.
 Think of the site as mini lightning talk on a subject of your choice.

 Use a topic/subject from your S&L class.
 For example Geology, Psychology, or Ethics.
 You can optionaly chose another topic if you like.
 (Try and get credit from your S&L class for this!)

+Plan the content for your site like you might write an essay.
+The text content doesn't have to be long.

+You must include images.
+Images appear in any box with x.

+Your navbar should include links that navigate to each of the sections of your site.

 ### Example Sites

 All of these sites use this type of layout or some derivative.
+Draw inspiration from these for your work.

 - https://thespitfire.webflow.io
 - https://makeui.design